 The adoption fee for all of our dogs is $250.00, which includes their vaccinations and spay/neuter.

-'Allie is a participant in the DFW Rescue Me Guest Dog Program, so custody and ongoing care are provided by the foster, not by DFWRM.'
+Sammy Girl is participating in the DFW Rescue Me Guest Dog Program, so ongoing care and custody are provided by their foster, not by DFWRM.